4D Printing: A technology coming from the future

 4D printing is the process through which a 3D printed object transforms itself into another structure over the influence of external energy input as temperature, light or other environmental stimuli.

 In the following video we see a flat-printed structure that, once placed in hot water, slowly folds itself into another structure.
 The video below is a test from MIT Selfassembly laboratory demonstrating the functionality of shape transformation: 4D Printing: Self-Folding Surface Cube from MIT Self-Assembly Lab

 What is the difference between 3D Printing and 4D Printing?

 Obviously, 4D Printing has one more “D” than 3D Printing.
 What does that mean and why does it bring so much added value to the technology?
 3D Printing is about repeating a 2D structure, layer by layer in a print path, from the bottom to the top, layer by layer until a 3D volume is created.
-4D Printing is referred to 3D printing changing over time.
+4D Printing is referred to 3D printing transforming over time.
 Thus, a 4th dimension is added: time.
 So, the big breakthrough about 4D Printing over 3D Printing is its ability to change shape over time.

 4D printing technology uses commercial 3D printers, such as Polyjet 3D printers.
 The input is a “smart material”, that can be either a hydrogel or a shape memory polymer.
 Thanks to their thermomechanical properties and other material properties, smart materials are given the attributes of shape change and are differentiated from the common 3D printing materials.

 Advantages of 4D Printing